Theater/Playwriting MFA

 Interview: The applicant meets with the Head of Playwriting.

-Writing Sample: One full-length script or two one-acts are required for admission consideration.
+Writing Sample: One full-length script or two one-acts are required for admissions consideration.

 Program Requirements